aurora-is-near/near-web3-provider/README.md

 Returns the receipt of a transaction by transaction hash.

 #### Parameters
-1. `{String}` `transactionHash` - the transaction hash.
+1. `String` `transactionHash` - the transaction hash.
 See [web3.eth.getTransaction](###web3.eth.getTransaction####Differences).

 #### Returns

 `Promise` returns `Object` - A transaction receipt object

+* `status` - Returns `true` if the transaction was successful, `false` if the EVM reverted the transaction
+* `blockHash` Hash of the block where this transaction was in.
+* `blockNumber` - Block number where this transaction was in.
+* `transactionHash` - Hash of the transaction.
+* `transactionIndex` - Integer of the transactions index position in the block.
-* `status` - Always returns
+* `from` - Address of the sender.
-blockHash 32 Bytes - String: Hash of the block where this transaction was in. blockNumber - Number: Block number where this transaction was in. transactionHash 32 Bytes - String: Hash of the transaction. transactionIndex- Number: Integer of the transactions index position in the block. from - String: Address of the sender. to - String: Address of the receiver. null when its a contract creation transaction. contractAddress - String: The contract address created, if the transaction was a contract creation, otherwise null. cumulativeGasUsed - Number: The total amount of gas used when this transaction was executed in the block. gasUsed- Number: The amount of gas used by this specific transaction alone. logs - Array: Array of log objects, which this transaction generated.
+* `to` - Address of the receiver. null when its a contract creation transaction.
+* `contractAddress` - The contract address created, if the transaction was a contract creation, otherwise null.
+* `cumulativeGasUsed` - The total amount of gas used when this transaction was executed in the block.
+* `gasUsed`- The amount of gas used by this specific transaction alone.
+* `logs` - Array of log objects, which this transaction generated.

-#### Differences
+#### Differences | Limitations
 See [web3.eth.getTransaction](###web3.eth.getTransaction####Differences).

 ---